geosolutions-it/MapStore2/docs/user-guide/managing-groups.md

 # Managing Groups
 *****************

-The Groups Manager section displays like the following:
+The *Groups Manager* section displays like the following:

 <img src="../img/managing-groups/groups-man.jpg" class="ms-docimage"  style="max-width:500px;"/>

-Similar to what happens for the users manager, in this page the *Admin* can:
+Similar to what happens for the [Users Manager](managing-users.md), in this page the Admin can:

 * Perform a search among the existing groups